Need to know

 Unlike your other assets, your will doesn't cover your superannuation savings

-If you want your money to go to someone who isn't a dependant (such as your parents or a relative), you'll need to nominate a legal personal representative that can distribute the money according to your wishes.
+If you want your money to go to someone who isn't a dependant (such as your parents or a relative), you'll need to nominate a legal personal representative who can distribute the money according to your wishes.
 Your super fund can give you more information about this process.

 Lapsing vs non-lapsing nominations